daavelino/mini-PKI-tools/README.md

+# TODO:]

+Add MultiSAN certification easy generation support.

+# Changelog:

+Nov-2017:
+Now all issued certificates are stored at ./certs/<fqdn>.

+Also, the CA file structure is following default OpenSSL, as indicated in openssl.conf.

+Introducing Certificate Revocation List features.
+Now it is possible to revocate any certificate issued by mini-PKI-tools and this procedure completes the mini-PKI-tools suite.

+Jun-2017:
+Launching mini-PKI-tools basic features.

 # mini PKI tools:
 a set of Linux openssl based scripts to run a mini (but functional) Public Key Infrastructure.